-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by DynamoDB, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Amazon DynamoDB is a fully managed, serverless NoSQL key-value and document database designed for high-performance applications at any scale.
 It delivers single-digit millisecond response times and automatically replicates data across multiple AWS availability zones.
 DynamoDB supports flexible schema design with partition keys, sort keys, and secondary indexes.